Police Captain Resume Example

 Numbers matter.
 If you run safety workshops, mention how many residents attend.
 If you organize charity drives, share the results.
 Specifics show your impact and commitment.

-Wrap up this section by highlighting ongoing projects or partnerships.
+Wrap up this section by highlighting ongoing projects or partnerships, and consider including a cover letter that demonstrates your community engagement.
 Staying active in your community builds trust and demonstrates the values that define a great police sergeant.

 If you want to step up as a police sergeant, you need a resume that shows real leadership and experience.
 I see recruiters look for clear accomplishments and strong skills.